jswithalex/BACE-Winter2015/week8/classwork.md

 #### Preamble

 This course showed you ways to extend your websites with JavaScript.
 Our endeavors overlapped with the fundmentals of JavaScript, but I should note that there are some foundational things that every JavaScript programmer should know that we haven't talked about due to time and theme constraints on the class.
-Topics in the 'not covered' area are things like scope, mutability/immutability, Object Oriented JavaScript and inheritance.
-I encourage you to explore those topics if you have enjoyed programming in JavaScript.
+Topics we didn't cover include the inner workings of primitive and object type methods, scope, mutability/immutability, functions in depth, Object Oriented JavaScript and various inheritance models.
+I encourage you to explore those topics if you have enjoyed programming with JavaScript.
 Mastering them will be essential to writing more complete JavaScript applications or scripts.
 See the [References]() section if you would like help finding pedagogically sound JavaScript learning resources.

 #### Language versus Implementation